 Types of Trusts

-Different types of trusts will accomplish different goals.
-But all trusts transfer assets to heirs and beneficiaries while minimizing or eliminating estate taxes.
-There are trusts specifically used by married couples, trusts that benefit certain types of people (and pets), and trusts that benefit charities and nonprofit organizations.
+Different types of trusts will accomplish distinct goals.
+Some people create trusts for tax purposes.
+Trusts transfer assets to heirs and beneficiaries while minimizing or eliminating estate taxes.
+There are trusts used solely by married couples, trusts that benefit certain types of people (and pets), and trusts that benefit charities and nonprofit organizations.

 Common Types of Trusts

 Common types of trusts fall into four categories.
-As each type of trust is discussed below it will be placed into two (or more) of these categories:
+The trusts discussed below will be placed into two (or more) of these categories:

 Revocable Living Trusts

-Revocable living trusts (inter vivos trusts) are created during the lifetime of the grantor.
+A grantor creates a revocable living trust (inter vivos trusts) during the grantor's lifetime.
 They can be modified or revoked entirely at the instruction of the grantor.

 The grantor often serves as the initial trustee.
 They can transfer property into the trust and remove property from the trust during their lifetime.
 A revocable trust becomes an irrevocable trust upon the death of the grantor.